-On May 27, 2020, the Sponsor purchased 1,437,500 shares of BCAC Common Stock ("Founder Shares") for an aggregate purchase price of \$25,000, or approximately \$0.017 per share.
+On May 27, 2020, Brookline Capital Holdings, LLC (the "Sponsor") purchased 1,437,500 shares of BCAC Common Stock ("Founder Shares") for an aggregate purchase price of \$25,000, or approximately \$0.017 per share.
 57,500 Founder Shares were transferred to Ladenburg Thalmann & Co.
 Inc., the BCAC IPO underwriter, and certain of its employees ("Representative").
-As of the Closing, 1,380,000 Founder Shares were outstanding and held by the Sponsor and 57,500 were held by Representative.
-As a result of the Merger, the Sponsor forfeited 436,021 Founder Shares.
+As of the closing of the Business Combination, 1,380,000 Founder Shares were outstanding and held by the Sponsor and 57,500 were held by Representative.
+As a result of the merger, the Sponsor forfeited 436,021 Founder Shares.
 Prior to the initial investment in BCAC of \$25,000 by the Sponsor, BCAC had no assets, tangible or intangible.
 The per share price of the Founder Shares was determined by dividing the amount of cash contributed to BCAC by the number of Founder Shares issued.
 The number of Founder Shares issued was determined based on the expectation that the Founder Shares would, in the aggregate, represent 20% of the outstanding shares of common stock upon completion of the BCAC IPO.